Altitude sickness occurs when you cannot get enough oxygen from the air at high

 What causes altitude sickness?

 Air is "thinner" at

 high altitudes.
 When you go too high too fast, your body cannot get as much

 oxygen as it needs.
+So you need to breathe faster.
 This causes the headache and other symptoms of altitude

 sickness.
 As your body gets used to the altitude, the symptoms go away.